humbertodias/jmf-photo-db/README.md

 ### JMF Photo DB

-JMF application that establishes a connection with your webcam, captures an instant photo, converts it into a blob, and then persists it into a database.
+JMF application that take photos from your webcam and store in database as a BLOB file.

 ```mermaid
 sequenceDiagram